6 Tips to Maintain Productivity in a Remote Work Environment

 4. Consider Daily Check-Ins

 In a remote work environment, daily face time with your employees and watercooler chats are rare or nonexistent.
 Adopt a daily check-in routine to replace these chats.
-By checking on your remote team regularly, you can foster connections and help priorities.
+By checking on your remote team regularly, you can foster connections and help prioritize.
 These regular check-ins can either be one-on-one or among small groups.

 For example, establish a regular morning check-in phone call, instant message, or video chat.
 While it may feel different at first, a habit will soon be created, leading to a sense of normalcy.
-As a new habit, your remote team will not only anticipate the regular check-in, but it will leverage them to maintain productivity.
+As a new habit, your remote team will not only anticipate the regular check-in but will leverage them to maintain productivity.

 Balance various mediums and tools to manage the effectiveness of these check-ins.
 Leverage chat for quick check-ins.
 Use video conferencing for establishing team connectivity.
 Use quick phone calls to replace the “pop across the office” questions.